wyndale/Software-Architecture-Overview-System-Design/README.md

 ### 2. **Library System Design**
    - Designed a simple library management system.
    - Identified the functional and non-functional requirements of the system.
-   - Break down the system into smaller subsystems.
+   - Broke down the system into smaller subsystems.
-   - Defined parameters such as max books borrowed per user, database scalability needs, and performance considerations.
+   - Defined parameters such as the maximum number of books borrowed per user, database scalability needs, and performance considerations.
-   - Compared different database models (Relational vs NoSQL) and discuss trade-offs.
+   - Compared different database models (Relational vs NoSQL) and discussed trade-offs.
    - Justified the chosen database model based on scalability and maintainability.
    - (/docs/Library Management System - Design.pdf)
 ---
 ### 3. **High-level Prototype UI**
-   -  Sketch a simple high-level prototype UI for book search and borrowing.
+   -  Sketched a simple high-level prototype UI for book search and borrowing.
    -  (/sketch/Library-Management-System.pdf) - PDF of the sketch.
    -  (/sketch/Library-Management-System.vis) - Visily file.
 ---